 Immunizations are not a legal requirement for children, but it is highly recommended.
 Spain has 17 autonomous communities and two autonomous cities, each with their own official vaccination schedule.
 Additionally, the Advisory Committee on Vaccines of the Spanish Association of Paediatrics updates the immunization schedule every year.

-Currently, children up to age 14 get the following vaccines for free under the Spanish national health service:
+Currently, children up to age 14 get the following vaccinations in Spain for free under the Spanish national health service:

 - Diphtheria, tetanus, pertussis, measles, mumps, rubella, Haemophilus influenzae type B, meningococcus C, and human papilloma virus.